na-na-hi/renget/archive/chrprompt2.md

 Q2: What would be your ideal qualities in a partner?
 Q3: How well would you say you know the dock area at Capim Town both above and below water?
 Q4: Ever want to evolve into a dewott, and maybe one day, into samurott?
+Q5: How good are you at fighting with your scalchop?
+Does it feel awkward to hold it and fight with it?

 ###Stumpy
 Q1: Is there any reason you havent evolved yet?